 This will also allow you to see the direction of your divot in relation to your target.
 Your divot can tell you a lot about your swing.

 You can also drive alignment sticks into the ground at an angle matching your club shaft at address, either behind your ball or in front of it, slightly offset from the line-of-play in either direction, and practice swinging over or under them to make corrections to your swing plane.

 This is super effective, but swing very softly and do half swings until you get really good at this because you can hit one of the sticks and damage your clubs, yourself, or a nearby golfer!

 One of the biggest mistakes a beginner can make is going to the driving range and immediately pulling out their driver, or hitting 1 or 2 balls and then going for the driver.
 The driver is the hardest club to hit and almost every good player will progress slowly towards hitting it throughout their practice or warm-up routine.
 After all it is just a bigger version of the same swing used for the other clubs.

-One of the most basic driving range tips for beginners is to start with a wedge and get a feel for good contact on half swings, and then slowly work your way up to full swings and the longer clubs as your brain and body get a feel for the low point and release patterns needed for a quality strike.
+One of the most basic driving range tips for beginners is to start with a wedge and get a feel for good contact on pitches and half swings, and then slowly work your way up to full swings and the longer clubs as your brain and body get a feel for the low point and release patterns needed for a quality strike.

 5. Develop And Use A Pre Shot Routine On Every Shot

 This is one of the most important golf tips you can learn.
 It’s no surprise that the most famous pre-shot routine in golf history belongs to the most famous golfer in history: Tiger Woods.
 There are countless videos, articles, and breakdowns of Tiger’s routine and the nuance involved.
 Many have also timed his routine and seen it to vary less than a half second on most of his shots over the course of a season.

 Here is a good video from the PGA of America on Tiger Woods’ pre-shot routine.